TerisaManuel/Tech-Background/02-projects/README.md

 **Built with:** Google AI Studio

-I used AI-assisted tools to bring this idea to life — describing what I wanted, testing outputs, fixing issues, and iterating in real time.
+I used AI-assisted tools to bring this idea to life — describing what I wanted, testing outputs, fixing issues, and refining in real time.

 No step-by-step tutorial.
 No hand-holding.